 The modeling set for calculations consists of the 1-D Sympagic-Pelagic-Benthic transport Model, SPBM (Yakubov et al., 2019), and a biogeochemical model.
 Both SPBM and the biogeochemical model share the following state variables: autotrophs, Phy; heterotrophs, Het; NH4+; NO2-; NO3-; Si; PO43-; O2; SO42-; S2O32-; S0; H2S; dissolved inorganic carbon, DIC; particulate OM (POM); dissolved OM (DOM); TA.
 These are the main bricks of the modeling set.
 Each time step (300 sec. in our calculations), the transport model and the biogeochemical model recalculate the state variables' concentrations.

 SPBM is a governing program resolving a transport equation (diffusive and vertical advective (sinking, burying) terms) between and within the water column and sediments for all state variables.
-SPBM also parametrizes horizontal exchange with the external pool (the Wadden Sea surrounding areas) and OM input.
+Also, SPBM parameterizes horizontal exchange with the external pool (the Wadden Sea surrounding areas) and OM input.
 The original SPBM model has an ice domain, which we disabled for the current study.
 The biogeochemical model parametrizes OM production, OM respiration, reactions of nitrogen and sulfur cycles, etc. Ultimately, it calculates TA update according to TAec expression.
-Both models have parameters to be identified for a specific task.
+Both models have parameters that need to be identified for a specific task.

 We identified standard input parameters to make the modeling set results fit a seasonal profile of Chlorophyll-a and OM degradation rates measured in the Wadden Sea.
 A thorough explanation of the biogeochemical model and explanations of the modeling set initialization, validation, and standard input parameters identification are available in the supplementary materials.

-We use modeling scenarios, where we run the modeling set with different input parameters.
-Some parameters stay the same in all scenarios (standard input parameters).
-One can find them in the supplementary materials (Tables M3-1, M3-2, M3-3).
-However, we change some input parameters to answer specific questions.
+We use modeling scenarios, where we run the modeling set with different input parameters to answer specific questions.
 For example, kzdispersion defines mixing in sediments.
 It ranges from zero to 10⋅35-9m2 s-1, bigger values correspond to more extensive mixing in sediments.
 We have three scenarios in total.
 Scenarios 1 and 2 study the alkalinity transfer and the effect of 'Irreversible alkalinity' on it, both of them have kzdispersion= 10⋅35-9m2 s-1, but in Scenario 2, we disabled denitrification.
 Scenario 3 estimates the maximum possible value of TA the Wadden Sea can generate.
 It is a set of 10 model runs with different dispersion coefficients, without SO42- horizontal exchange of the modeling domain with the external pool in all runs.
 All scenarios are spun up until a quasi-stationary solution.

+Some parameters stay the same in all scenarios (standard input parameters).
+One can find them in the supplementary materials (Tables M3-1, M3-2, M3-3).

 Results and discussion